The Anti-Hereditarian Shell Game: Blank Slate Addiction & GWAS Confusion

 Treat that label as if it were a fixed, objective measure of “educational success” and of course policy and environment look overwhelmingly powerful: you baked policy and standards into the metric.

-Within a given cohort, though, who ends up in which track and who actually masters complex material still tracks G₁+G₂ heavily once you strip away outright deprivation.
+Within any given sample, though, who ends up in which track and who actually masters complex material still tracks G₁+G₂ heavily once you strip away outright deprivation.

 How it plugs into the shell game